monumentum/astronode/README.md

 # Get started
 Restoose is used for generating a REST API using mongoose, it requires node 8+ and mongo 3+.

+# Why Astronaut?
+1 - Easy to setup
+2 - Easy to maintain
+3 - Support to many kinds of middleware/web libs
+  3.1 - For that reason easy to make any transition between libs, example: express to restify 3.2 - Modularized functions and modules to use with/without all ecosystem 3.3 - Cluster support
+4 - Good documentation (end users/contributing)
+5 - Simple code, you can contribute if you think that something are missing <3

 # Contribuiting
 1 - First of all you need to install this repo.